 I am the co-founder and co-convenor of the 'Cultural Histories, Cultural Studies' seminar, a weekly seminar which explores the methodologies and theories relating to cultural studies across a range of disciplines.
 Our speakers have included Oxford's Regius Professor of History, Lyndal Roper, New York University's Professor of Media, Culture, and Communication, and visual activist Nicholas Mirzoeff, and Goldsmiths' Professor of Communications, David Morley.

 I was the 2018-2019 Director of the Oxford Research Center in the Humanities (TORCH) Race and Resistance Network, a network which hosts weekly public events ranging from lectures, reading groups, and panel discussions, to book launches, networking events, and film screenings.
 Through this programme, Race and Resistance aims to provide a space that transcends disciplinary boundaries and the divide between the university and the city to connvect scholars, students, and local activists, enagaging with the rise of and resistance to racials hierarchies in Oxford and beyond.

-Funding: Oxford-Urquhart-Rothermere American Institute scholarship
+Previously: Oxford-Urquhart-Rothermere American Institute scholarship

 MSt US History, Balliol College, Oxford.
 (2016-2017)

 Winner of the Rothermere American Institute's Carwardine Prize for most outstanding student on the MSt course.

 Winner of the History Faculty Prize for best dissertation in American and Gloval History.